 In Fire Emblem: Shadow Dragon, Frey sacrifices himself as a decoy in order for Marth and company to escape.
 In the Easy version this can be any of the Cavaliers, but in Hard mode, Frey is absent, making him the canonical sacrifice.

 In Fire Emblem Awakening, there's an example that bleeds over with Heroic Suicide.
 The Big Bad and God of Evil, Grima, cannot be destroyed by the Exalted Falchion, nor can Naga herself do anything about it.
 The best they can do is seal him away for a thousand years.
 Grima can only meet his end by his own power — that is, "Grima will die only if he is killed by Grima".
 However, the Avatar has the ability to kill Grima, because s/he IS Grima.
 Due to Time Travel shenanigans, there's two Grimas at once in the same time period: the Avatar, who houses Grima's soul and was destined to become him (reluctantly), and the one from the Bad Future, who willingly became Grima.
 Because of this, Grima can be killed through Loophole Abuse of those Exact Words.
 Because the Avatar wants to permanently put an end to the threat of Grima, s/he can opt to finish him off, saving everyone from his darkness for good.
 But killing Grima means erasing him/herself from existence, as they share a connection and the death of one means the other's if done through his method.
 Furthermore, because they are the same being, this is in fact an act of suicide.
-Thus, an act that allows you and your friends to truly defeat the enemy, which results in your death, and also an attempt on your own life for the sake of your friends — a simultaenous Heroic Sacrifice and Heroic Suicide that only came about because of the Timey-Wimey Ball.
+Thus, an act that allows the Avatar and his/her friends to truly defeat the enemy, which results in his/her death, and also an attempt on his/her own life for the sake of his/her friends — a simultaenous Heroic Sacrifice and Heroic Suicide that only came about because of the Timey-Wimey Ball.
 If it weren't for the future Grima travelling back in time, this wouldn't have been possible in the first place.
-To add insult to injury, if you do opt to kill Grima yourself, The Stinger reveals the Avatargetbetter.
+To add insult to injury, if the player does opt to kill Grima, The Stinger reveals the Avatargetbetter.